IntelliJ IDEA 2024.3 Help

 Custom type renderers

-IntelliJ IDEA allows you to provide a completely custom display format for various objects during a debugging session.
+IntelliJ IDEA allows you to provide a custom display format for various types.
 This can be achieved by using renderers.
-A renderer is a special setup associated with a particular type that controls how the instances of this type are displayed in the Debug tool window.
-This setup is based on custom expressions that provide high level of flexibility for displaying the data.
+A renderer is a special expression associated with a particular type, which controls how the instances of this type are displayed during a debugging session.

 Renderers support all types including primitives and arrays.
 Also, renderers disregard all access modifiers, so you can access any field irrespective of whether it is encapsulated.